-Fortunately, managing your nutrition and lifestyle habits can help you reduce that risk.
-Here are four effective ways to keep your bones healthy and happy!
+Fortunately, managing your nutrition and lifestyle habits could help to reduce that risk.
+Here are four great ways to keep your bones healthy and happy!

-Calcium helps support bone mineral density and healthy teeth throughout your entire life.
-As your body doesn’t produce calcium, you need to rely 100% on your diet.
+Calcium is an essential mineral, which helps support bone mineral density and healthy teeth throughout your entire life.
+Your body can’t produce it so you need to get it from the food that you eat.

-Increase your calcium intake from foods such as dairy products, sardines (with bones), tofu, almonds, hazelnuts and beans.
-Dark leafy greens are also calcium rich, so enjoy lots of kale, bok choy and collard greens.
+Make sure you’re getting plenty of calcium from foods including milk and yoghurt, sardines (with bones), tofu, almonds, seeds, beans, lentils and dark leafy greens like kale, bok choy and collard greens.

 Breathe easy knowing you’re doing the best you can for your bones!